 Low-AI / No-AI pathway

-Participants can complete the session using only the visualizer, ELIZA, and pre-generated comparison examples.
+Participants can complete the session using only the visualizer, ELIZA, and frozen comparison examples.
 They do not need to log into or prompt a live LLM.
+The comparison text has incomplete model provenance and should not support claims about a named model.

 Fallback plan